 In The News

-We’re a regular contributor to MoneySense magazine.
+We’re a regular contributor to MoneySense magazine and the Financial Post.
 We were invited to the 2018 Federal budget lock-up and were published in Macleans Magazine.
 In 2016 we entered a National financial planning competition and placed 2nd over-all.

 “I just wanted to let you know how much I enjoy your articles in money sense.
 I read them as they come out and am learning so much from you.
 Thank you for your well written, concise articles.”